 Again I am created a new device for a dual 9mm concentric pot.
 I followed all the instructions above,

 I did a quick layout for 3 concentric pots spaced 850 mils apart.
+I watched the vids I mentioned, reread my own notes, and poof--new device.

 You can get the clone pot library from my GITHUB page.
 As always if you find mistakes, have problems, etc. please let me know and I'll fix it.